Sidharth Malhotra On His Link-Up Rumours With Tara Sutaria & Kiara Advani: Want Only Audience’s Love

 After being seen in Jabariya Jodi opposite Parineeti Chopra, Sidharth is shooting for his next film, a biopic on Kargil hero and Param Vir Chakra awardee, Captain Vikram Batra.
 The film is titled Shershaah, and it stars Kiara Advani opposite Sidharth.
 It is being directed by Vishnu Vardhan, and produced by Karan Johar's Dharma Productions.

-However, the next film of Sidharth's to hit the theatre is Marjaavaan, which also stars Tara Sutaria, Rakul Preet Singh and Riteish Deshmukh.
-The film is directed by Milap Milan Zaveri and is going to hit theatres on November 8, 2019.
+However, the next film of Sidharth's to hit the theatres is Marjaavaan, which also stars Tara Sutaria, Rakul Preet Singh and Riteish Deshmukh.
+The film is directed by Milap Milan Zaveri and will hit theatres on November 8, 2019.

 MOST READ: Sonali Bendre Upset Over Pollution Caused By Ganesh Chaturthi Celebrations